nikkilr88/100-days-of-code/log.md

 ### Day 16 (June 6, 2017):

 **Today's Progress**: Decided to take it easy today.
-Made a tabbed panel, watched tutorials on YouTube and did interactive ReactJS lessons.
+Made a tabbed panel, watched tutorials on YouTube, worked on the Google homepage project for The Odin Project and did interactive ReactJS lessons.

 **Thoughts:** Feeling pretty good.
 It was nice to go back to the basics and just have some fun.